The Walrus to the Rescue

-So there was very little chance of survival if you ditched into the sea.
+So, there was very little chance of survival if you ditched into the sea.
 Many pilots perished once they hit the water because they were only visible until their parachute folded up into the waves.
-Then both pilot and parachute sank.
+Then, both pilot and parachute sank.
 Only the occasional flier was picked up by a passing destroyer or fishing boat.

-As usual, of course, the men to blame were probably the top brass who sat in their offices and thought there were so many ships constantly sailing around British waters that somebody would pick up downed pilots.
+As usual, of course, the men to blame were probably the top brass who sat in their offices and thought there were so many ships constantly sailing around British waters that somebody would pick up the downed pilots.

 Lt.
 Aitken borrows a Walrus in the summer of 1940

-Description of Walrus
+Description of the Walrus

-The Walrus was intended to be a gunnery spotting aircraft for sea battles between big warships, but this only happened twice, in the battles of Cape Spartivento and Cape Matapan.
-In fact, the main task of the Walrus was to patrol the seas looking for German or Italian submarines and surface warships.
+The Walrus was intended to be a gunnery spotting aircraft for sea battles between big warships, but that only happened twice, in the battles of Cape Spartivento and Cape Matapan.
+In fact, the main task of the Walrus was to patrol the seas for German or Italian submarines and surface warships.

-Walrus had low stalling speed
+The Walrus had a low stalling speed

 Here are the floats underneath each wingtip.
 They appear to have about three thousand of Rosie the Riveter’s finest holding them together:

-Germans better prepared
+The Germans were better prepared

 The Germans entered the war well prepared for air-sea-rescue, of course.
-They had a dedicated arm of the Luftwaffe called the Seenotdienst and they made extensive use of the Dornier Do24, one of the comparatively few three-engined aircraft used in the conflict:
+They had a dedicated arm of the Luftwaffe called the Seenotdienst and they made extensive use of the Dornier Do24, one of the comparatively few three-engined aircraft used in the conflict.